Exchange student, teacher with "lust for life" among those killed in Texas shooting

 Breaking News Emails

-Sabika Sheikh, an exchange student from Pakistan, was also a victim, according to the Embassy of Pakistan and the U.S. State Department.
-She was in the United States on a sponsored youth exchange and study program, a State Department official said.

-Also killed was student Chris Stone, his first cousin, Michelle Ellerd, told NBC News.
-She said the family was too exhausted to comment further.
-Stone's mother also confirmed that he is deceased.
+Chris Stone's cousin, Michelle Ellerd, confirmed his death to NBC News on Friday.
+She said then that the family was too exhausted to comment further.

+The mother of student Kimberly Jessica Vaughan confirmed to NBC News that her daughter was among those killed in the shooting.

+"Folks-call your damn senators.
+Call your congressmen.
+We need GUN CONTROL.
+WE NEED TO PROTECT OUR KIDS. #kimberlyjessica," Kimberly's mother, Rhonda Hart, wrote on Facebook before changing her profile picture to one of her and her daughter.

 Related